 ED can be an early warning sign of a more serious illness, such as heart disease, high blood pressure or diabetes mellitus.
-Diagnosing and treating the condition that causes ED can improve your overall well-being, as well as help restore your sexual health.
+Diagnosing and treating the condition that causes ED can improve your overall well-being, as well as helping restore your sexual health.

 How is ED diagnosed?

 ED is diagnosed by a urologist or another medical professional.
-For most patients, the diagnosis will require a simple medical history, a physical examination and a few routine blood tests.
+For most patients, the diagnosis will require a simple medical history, a physical examination, and a few routine blood tests.